Velocidex/velociraptor-docs/content/artifact_references/pages/server.enrichment.geoipisp.md

   https://www.maxmind.com/ or you can pay for a more accurate option.

-  After storing the database somewhere on your server, you should the location in the server metadata screen to it under the key "GeoIPISPDB" (for example `/usr/shared/GeoIP2-City_20210910/GeoIP2-ISP.mmdb`)
+  After storing the database somewhere on your server, you should the location in the server metadata screen to it under the key &quot;GeoIPISPDB&quot;
+  (for example `/usr/shared/GeoIP2-City_20210910/GeoIP2-ISP.mmdb`)

   Alternatively you can import this artifact to gain access to the